otavioarj/LuHPoS/README.md

 -m(ax)     : Max number of entries for User Agent and Proxies.[default 10]
--t(hreads) : Max number of threads to run at proxy testing. [default 3*m(ax)] -o(timeout): Timeout for proxies, in seconds. [default 10] -a(non)    : Anonymiser both HTTP request and response(removes Cookies, Refer, From, Via..).[default not anon] -d(elay)   : Delay between each connection to proxies -x(target) : Target site to test connection trougth proxies -l(list)   : File with proxy list[default proxies.txt]
+-t(hreads) : Max number of threads to run at proxy testing. [default 3*m(ax)] -o(timeout): Timeout for proxies, in seconds. [default 10] -a(non)    : Anonymiser both HTTP request and response(removes Cookies, Refer, From, Via..)[default not anon] -d(elay)   : Delay between each connection to proxies -x(target) : Target site to test connection trougth proxies -l(list)   : File with proxy list[default proxies.txt]